linuxserver/docker-headphones/README.md

 * `-e PUID` for for UserID - see below for explanation - *optional*
 * `-e TZ` for setting timezone information, eg Europe/London

-It is based on alpine linux with s6 overlay, for shell access whilst the container is running do `docker exec -it Headphones /bin/bash`.
+It is based on alpine linux with s6 overlay, for shell access whilst the container is running do `docker exec -it headphones /bin/bash`.

 ### User / Group Identifiers